ericvera/getsetdel/docs/functions/getMeta.md

 > **getMeta**\<`TMeta`\>(`storeToken`): `Promise`\<`undefined` \| `TMeta`\>

 First checks that the store has not been reset by another instance.
-If the store has been reset, the function throws a GetSetValResetError.
+If the store has been reset, the function throws a GetSetDelResetError.
 If the store has not been reset, the function returns the metadata of the store.

 ## Type Parameters